Jbz797/angular-strict-tslint-rules/README.md

     "esModuleInterop": true, // Disables namespace imports (import * as fs from "fs") and enables CJS/AMD/UMD style imports (import fs from "fs")
-    "noImplicitOverride": true, // Ensure overriding members in derived classes are marked with an override modifier "noImplicitReturns": true, // Report an error when not all code paths in function return a value "noPropertyAccessFromIndexSignature": true // Enforces using indexed accessors for keys declared using an indexed type "noUnusedLocals": true, // Report errors on unused locals "noUnusedParameters": true, // Report errors on unused parameters "strict": true, // Enable all strict type checking options
+    "noImplicitOverride": true, // Ensure overriding members in derived classes are marked with an override modifier "noImplicitReturns": true, // Report an error when not all code paths in function return a value "noUnusedLocals": true, // Report errors on unused locals "noUnusedParameters": true, // Report errors on unused parameters "strict": true, // Enable all strict type checking options